-"Markets are acting irration ly, and it's unclear to me why they are ignoring the obviou signs of risk." exclaims Tilo Wendorff, managing directo of absolute returns at the € billion German alternative investment manager Prime Capital.
-He still believes we in a protracted Bear Market rally.
-While he is not liquidat ing, Wendorff's maintaining his defensive posture until he sees the roll out of effective Covid-19 therapies and vaccines.
+"Markets are acting irrationally, and it's unclear to me why they are ignoring the obvious signs of risk," exclaims Tilo Wendorff, managing director of absolute returns at the €16 billion German alternative investment manager Prime Capital.
+He still believes we're in a protracted Bear Market rally.
+While he is not liquidating, Wendorff's maintaining his defensive posture until he sees the roll out of effective Covid-19 therapies and vaccines.

-So what are investors and a set managers to make of all this?
-Stay in the market, mo into defensive strategies, be despite lower expectations of forward average EPS growth rate through 2023 al- gin liquidating, especially with markets starting to give back their recent gains? y us Hedge funds remain the most flexible of all asset classes, whose managers, especially or 16 those running smaller books of less than \$1 billion, can quickly adjust to changing realities. e're t t- While Professor Damodaran agrees hedge funds can act more nimbly than other more constrained asset managers, he cites well-established evidence that the more a manager can do, the more damage he or she can do. as- I of "More freedom," he claims, "has often worked against ove e- hedge fund managers."
-It's too early to know whose second-quarter performance was driven by shrewd asset management or simply benefitting from soaring liquidity.
-When we report third quarter returns in early November (which turned especially volatile toward the end of the guarter), we may be able to better distinguish which of these factors have been driving fund performance.
+So what are investors and asset managers to make of all of this?
+Stay in the market, move into defensive strategies, begin liquidating, especially with markets starting to give back their recent gains?

+Hedge funds remain the most flexible of all asset classes, whose managers, especially those running smaller books of less than \$1 billion, can quickly adjust to changing realities.

+While Professor Damodaran agrees hedge funds can act more nimbly than other more constrained asset managers, he cites well-established evidence that the more a manager can do, the more damage he or she can do.
+"More freedom," he claims, "has often worked against hedge fund managers."

+It's too early to know whose

+second-quarter performance was driven by shrewd asset management or simply benefitting from soaring liquidity.
+When we report third quarter returns in early November (which turned especially volatile toward the end of the quarter), we may be able to better distinguish which of these factors have been driving fund performance.

 One standard throughout my 17 surveys is the longer a fund has been staying true to its fundamental approach to generating stable long-term returns, the more predictable their forward performance tends to be.
-And this is an especially critical quality since most of us can agree that the crisis is far from over. ■ have yet to recover
+And this is an especially critical quality since most of us can agree that the crisis is far from over.